What Banks Look for When You’re Purchasing or Selling a Dental Practice

 After vetting the buyer’s personal financial situation, the bank’s primary concern is the practice’s profitability, which again relates back to liquidity.

-“For the banks, the practice’s cash flow is the foundational piece when deciding their willingness to lend to a buyer,” Matt said.
+“For the banks, the practice’s cash flow is the foundational piece when deciding their willingness to lend to a buyer,” Bridget said.
 “If they’re loaning money for a practice, they want to see that the cash flows of the practice will support the overhead and debt service to the buyer upon the purchase.”

 Consistency in the Practice